nodatime/nodatime/docs/userguide/unstable/migration-to-2.md

 Normalization of a period which has time units which add up to a "days" range outside the range of `int` will similarly fail.

-Static properties on the pattern classes have been renamed to remove the `Pattern` suffix.
-For example, `LocalDateTimePattern.ExtendedIsoPattern` is now just `LocalDateTimePattern.ExtendedIso`.

 Offset
 ====